magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after braintree updates a quote
+*  If one wants to do something after braintree updates a quote

 ### 56. braintree_googlepay_update_quote_before